Staff & Board

 The Current Staff

-Executive Director & Director of Exhibitions
+Director of Exhibitions

-Moore has been with the Art Center since 2010, first as Independent Curator, then as Assistant Director & Executive Curator (2011-2016) before taking her current position.
+Moore has been with The Current since 2010, first as Independent Curator, then as Assistant Director & Executive Curator (2011-2016) before taking her current position.
 In addition to this, Moore is an artist and independent curator.
 She received her MFA from The School of the Art Institute of Chicago and received her BFA from Alfred University.
 She is a co-founder of Spoke, an exhibition and event space in Chicago (2008-2011), and was a Fulbright Fellow in Greece (2009-2010).
 Moore has presented internationally on the topics of art as a catalyst for change, public art, curatorial practice, and on her own artistic practice.
-Her curatorial projects have been exhibited in museums, galleries, and public places nationally and internationally including: Macedonian Museum of Contemporary Art in Thessaloniki, Greece; The Garfield Park Conservatory, Chicago, IL; Helen Day Art Center, Stowe, VT; Town of Stowe, VT; City of Chicago, IL; Spoke, Chicago, IL; DYNAMO Project Space, Thessaloniki, Greece; among others.
+Her curatorial projects have been exhibited in museums, galleries, and public places nationally and internationally including: Macedonian Museum of Contemporary Art in Thessaloniki, Greece; The Garfield Park Conservatory, Chicago, IL; The Current (formerly Helen Day Art Center), Stowe, VT; Town of Stowe, VT; City of Chicago, IL; Spoke, Chicago, IL; DYNAMO Project Space, Thessaloniki, Greece; among others.
 She served as a Trustee for River Arts Center in Morrisville, VT, and is currently Chair of Stowe Arts and Culture Council.

 Sophie Bréchu-West is director and founder of 571 Projects, a boutique art gallery located in Stowe, VT.
 A deep, lifelong love of art and a desire to promote the work of significant emerging artists drives Brechu-West’s curatorial and consulting practice.
 She received a BA in Art History from The College of William and Mary (cum laude) and an MPhil from Christie’s Education, London (with Distinction, accredited through the University of Glasgow).
 “I am constantly inspired by the creative journeys of the artists that I have the privilege and responsibility of working with.
 My own journey as an arts professional nourishes my soul and my curiosity.
 I am passionate about the arts, and the visual arts in particular.
 As a Vermonter, I derive a deep sense of peace and inspiration from the beauty of the natural landscapes that surround us."

 Kristy grew up skiing in the “mountains” of western NY.
 She always dreamed of living in a ski town.
 She earned a BS in psychology at St. Lawrence University which led her to a sales career in Boston where she lived for 12 years.
 Her love of the mountains and her husband’s Vermont roots brought them to Stowe in 2013.
 Her 3 bosses (age 10,7 and 4) keep her very busy but in her free time she loves to ski and travel.
-Despite having zero artistic ability, Kristy appreciates art and the opportunities that Helen Day Art Center brings to Stowe and the greater community and loves promoting and encouraging involvement in the center.
+Despite having zero artistic ability, Kristy appreciates art and the opportunities that The Current brings to Stowe and the greater community and loves promoting and encouraging involvement in the center.

 Rebecca Chase was raised in Norwich, Vermont and graduated from UVM with a B.A. in European Studies and a minor in Studio Art.
 Post-graduation, Rebecca moved to Paris to pursue her dream of living abroad.
 After a short career in fashion, Rebecca embraced a new profession: that of Event Planner.
 After eight years in Paris, she returned stateside and settled in the Big Apple.
 There, she enjoyed an exciting career as an Event Planner, and went on to organize events based in Manhattan, across the United States and abroad.
 Love and marriage brought Rebecca back to Vermont, and to Stowe, where she is now a crazy chicken lady.
-As a board member, she hopes to use her skill-set as a Planner to help further the mission of the HDAC, and help to establish a permanent endowment that will allow the HDAC to make the arts accessible to all.
+As a board member, she hopes to use her skill-set as a Planner to help further the mission of The Current, and help to establish a permanent endowment that will allow The Current to make the arts accessible to all.